- Beginner Skill Level Beginner

 It is important to note that the avalanche rescue components previously taught on an AIARE Level 1 course have been deemphasized in order to provide more field time for developing the decision-making skills that prevent backcountry users from being caught in avalanches.

-As a full day, participants will meet at a designated park and ride conveniently for all participants.
-Please consider driving as a caravan and all driving will take place on plowed roads to the summit passes.
-Chains for your vehicle will be required.
+As a full day course, participants will meet at a designated park and ride convenient for all participants and carpool to the course locations.
+All driving will take place on plowed roads to the summit passes and chains for your vehicle will be required.

 The course covers:

 There will be some snow travel on this course.
 Please plan on bringing your snowshoe/ski/split board gear you would use in the backcountry for practice.
 There will be long moments of standing in the snow for education in a cold environment.
-Plan on standing in the snow for up to 30 minutes at a time as well as long periods of physical movement.
+Be prepared to stand in the snow for up to 30 minutes at a time as well as long periods of physical movement.

 Plan on being home by 7 p.m.